-We’ve all been there: screeching children, yelling parents, demands and attitude on both sides, and undiluted exhaustion.
+We’ve all been there: screeching children, yelling parents, demands and attitude on both sides, all on top of undiluted exhaustion.
 Parenting is hard work — and it’s especially difficult when we’re having a hard day ourselves.

 Parenting sometimes feels like an endless cycle of telling a child “no,” “stop doing that” or “don’t lick your brother.”
-And those (valid) criticisms are often met with the immature child response of “leave me alone,” “you never let me do anything fun,” “I don’t like you anymore” or completely shutting down or lashing out.
+And those (valid) directions are often met with the immature child response of “leave me alone,” “you never let me do anything fun,” “I don’t like you anymore,” or completely shutting down or lashing out.

-Communicate effectively.
 Communication comes in many forms, but how we communicate is what matters.
 Dr. Thomas Gordon shares the 12 roadblocks to communication, which are often the culprits in the disconnect between the parent and child.
-We can offer compassion to our kids by communicating to them in a way that doesn’t make them feel bad for having immature and impulsive brains.
+We can offer compassion to our kids by communicating with them in a way that doesn’t make them feel bad for having immature and impulsive brains.

 “Children don’t say, ‘I had a hard day at school today; can I talk to you about it?’
 They say, ‘Will you play with me?’” reminds Dr. Lawrence.
 Getting playful is often the key to fostering cooperation with kids and lessening the irritating, unwanted behaviors that make parents want to run away and hide.
 No one likes to feel bossed around, including children.
 When we get playful, they often forget about the whining because the whining was a plea for connection.

-We can use play to help with transitions and sibling arguments, and to help the child communicate about a hard situation in their life in a way that feels safer than speaking directly about it.
-But play and communication go hand-in-hand because we don’t want to dismiss their big feelings by trying to brush them off through play.
+We can use play to help a child communicate about a hard situation in their life because play feels safer than speaking directly about it.
 We want to use play to help them over that initial hump that is blocking them from communicating effectively.

 It's not easy to show compassion to our kids — or anyone, for that matter — when they're pushing all of our buttons.
-But trying out some of these methods may eliminate many problem behaviors, as well as improve our own mental health and healing.
+But trying out some of these methods may help reduce the frequency of problem behaviors, as well as improve our own mental health and healing.